FernandoBuGu/BMRF_thesis/README.md

 The size of the network (#conexions):
   S1 (10,973), S2 (26,879), S3 (26,774), S4 (64,519);
   Int: "integrated network" (242,504);
-  complet:all subsets and integrated together (111,390 after removing duplicates) ppi data from old code (401,820)
+  complet:all subsets and integrated together (598,194)
+  ppi data from old code (401,820)

  Results that I considered (columns in Results.txt):